Jokymon/forth-vm-sim/doc/forth.rst

 Depending on the type of word and the type of Forth implementation, the exact content of a word's definition may vary.
-In the following sections the descriptions assume an indirect threaded code (ITC) model of Forth implementation.
+In the following sections the descriptions assume an indirect threaded code (ITC) model of a Forth implementation.

 Native word
 ^^^^^^^^^^^

 Native words are implement purely in the assembly language of the target architecture.
+In this project the target architecture is the Forth VM and the FBuilder language.

 .. image:: images/code_word.svg